sganis/pyportable/README.rst

 Making pip portable
 -------------------

-I followed the steps at http://www.clemens-sielaff.com/create-a-portable-python-with-pip-on-windows/
+I followed the steps at http://www.clemens-sielaff.com/create-a-portable-python-with-pip-on-windows.
+The patchpip.py script automates the process.